 Business disruption was the most common effect, according to 55.7% of survey participants who were hit by an email fraud attack.
-The finance sector was hit the hardest, with 63% of email fraud attacks disrupting business.
-Geographically, U.S. companies suffered business disruption the most often at 61%, and Germany suffered the least, often at just 49%.
+The finance sector was the hardest hit, with 63% of email fraud attacks disrupting business.
+Geographically, U.S. companies suffered business disruption the most often at 61%, and Germany suffered the least often at just 49%.